dataserver/obsidian-plugin-python-bridge/apidoc_ai_generated.md

 ## 📚 License & Attribution

-This library is intended to work with the **Obsidian Python Bridge Plugin**.
+This library is designed to work with the **Obsidian Python Bridge Plugin**.
 It is not affiliated with the Obsidian team.

 > Please respect Obsidian’s [Terms of Service](https://obsidian.md/terms).